jrandleman/Heist-Scheme/docs/TYPES.md

 -- for example -- should you only want to extend Heist Scheme with custom C++ primitives for a subset of Heist's type system.

-Luckily, no such redundancy is required -- so long as one carefully reviews the definition of `struct data` in [`/scheme_types/data/data.hpp`](../lib/core/type_system/scheme_types/data/data.hpp) (the core Heist object) in conjunction with the definitions of their chosen subset of types, they'll be able to quickly become productive in writing C++ to extend Heist Scheme's features.
+Luckily, no such redundancy is required: so long as one carefully reviews the definition of `struct data` in [`/scheme_types/data/data.hpp`](../lib/core/type_system/scheme_types/data/data.hpp) (the core Heist object) in conjunction with the definitions of their chosen subset of types, they'll be able to quickly become productive in writing C++ to extend Heist Scheme's features.